 – 2 tbsp olive oil, plus extra to serve

 – smoked paprika, sumac, pine nuts, fresh herbs (optional)

 - Drain the chickpeas, reserving the liquid.
 Add the chickpeas to a food processor with the tahini, lemon juice, garlic, salt, and 2 tbsp of the chickpea water.
 Blitz on a high speed, scraping down the sides at intervals.
 With the processor running, drizzle in the olive oil.
 Taste and adjust the flavourings to your liking – if it’s still quite stiff, add another 1 tbsp of the chickpea water.
 Blitz for another 2-3 minutes, until thick and creamy.

-2. Transfer to a serving dish and pour over a dash more olive oil, then sprinkle over the paprika.
-Eat with flatbread and crudités, or whatever takes your fancy (sometimes I even eat it with pringles).
-It’ll keep in the fridge for up to a week, so is a great way to get ahead on lunches, too.
+- Transfer to a serving bowl.
+Drizzle with olive oil, then sprinkle over the paprika and parsley leaves, if using.
+Serve with flatbread and crudités, or whatever takes your fancy (sometimes I even eat it with pringles).
+It’ll keep in the fridge for a few days, so it’s a great way to get ahead on lunches, too.